 LMU is committed to providing reasonable accommodations to assist students with disabilities in reaching their academic potential.
-If you have a disability which may impact your performance, attendance, or grades in a course, please contact Dr. Dan Graves, Director of Accessible Education Services, to discuss your specific needs.
+If you have a disability which may impact your performance, attendance, or grades in a course, please contact Dr. Amanda Dunn, Director of Accessible Education, to discuss your specific needs.
 If your disability requires an accommodation, you must register with the Office of Accessible Education Services.
 The Office of Accessible Education Services is responsible for coordinating classroom accommodations and other services for students with disabilities.
 Please note that classroom accommodations cannot be provided prior to the course instructor's receipt of an Accommodations Form, signed by you and the Director of Accessible Education Services.
-To register with the Office of Accessible Education Services, please contact the Director of Accessible Education Services, Dr. Dan Graves at dan.graves@lmunet.edu and/or 423.869.6587 (800-325-0900 ext.
-6587).
+To register with the Office of Accessible Education Services, please contact the Director of Accessible Education Services.
+To register with the Office of Accessible Education Services, please contact the Director of Accessible Education Services.
+To register with the Office of Accessible Education Services, please contact the Director of Accessible Education Services, Dr. Amanda Dunn at amanda.dunn@lmunet.edu and/or 423.869.7121 (800-325-0900 ext.
+7121).